Duet3D/wiki-content/Duet3D_hardware/Accessories/Rotating_Magnet_Filament_Monitor.md

 ![Diagram showing the locaiton of the 3.3V/5V drillable jumper on the rotating magnet PCB version 1.7b](/hardware/magnetic_filament_monitor/rm_fm_v1.7ab_5v_d1.0.png =600x)

-This image shows PCB v1.7b, the process is the same for 1.7 and 1.7a
+This image shows PCB v1.7b, the process is the same for v3.0.
+1.7a and 1.7